davep33l/fusion_fighters/README.md

 I took inspiration for my colours from what Martial Artist wear.
 That being the Gi and the Black Belt.
 I used the coolers website to visualize these all together.

 I chose a strong dark colour to symbolize a Black Belt, which is generally the highest level belt a martial arts practitioner can attain.
-This is not entirly black, as throughout the time as a practitioner, the belt fades giving a slightly blue tinge.
+This is not entirely black, as throughout the time as a practitioner, the belt fades giving a slightly blue tinge.

 I chose a grey, to be an accent tone to this, and use where I did not require such a dark colour.